Blended Value

 General Options

-The Value property controls which values to blend.
+The Value property controls which values to process.
 Value is one of:

 • Magnitude